nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** It is imperative to check your stamina during the Frog Prince Setup.
 If Leena doesn't have the Stamina to cast Frog Prince Tausuroid will just destroy your setup with a Choke Slam.

-- Leena - Get to Level 5 - TurnRed Taurusoid
+- Leena - Get to Level 5 - (Only if Leena is below 14 Magic) TurnRed Taurusoid
-  - If Interrupted and Leena or Serge (and hp is below 120) are hit otherwise get back to getting to Level 5
+- If Interrupted and Leena or Serge are hit and their hp is below 120
   - Leena - Get to Level 4 - Cure Leena or Serge
+- Else
+  - Leena - Get to Level 5 - (Only if Leena is below 14 Magic) TurnRed Taurusoid
 - Serge - Get to Level 2 - WeakMinded (1 - Genius if Leena has 18 Mag)
 - Glenn - Get to Level 4
 - Serge - Genius Leena